SiddharthMalhotra/sPCA/README.md

 -	`[<Error sampling rate>](optional):` The error sampling rate [0-1] that is used for computing the error, It can be set to 0.01 to compute the error for only a small sample of the matrix, this speeds up the computations significantly
 - `[<max iterations>] (optional):` Maximum number of iterations before terminating, the default is 3
 - `[<output format>] (optional):` One of three supported output formats (DENSE/COO/LIL), the default is DENSE.
 See Section Input/Output formats for more details.
+- `[<0/1 (compute projected matrix or not)>] (optional)` :  0 or 1 value that specifies whether the user wants to project the input matrix on the principal components or not.
+1 means that the projected matrix will be computed, and 0 means it will not be computed.
+The projected matrix is writted in the output folder specified  by `-DOutput`